 You will also have a Personal Development Plan which will be reviewed and updated at each appraisal.

 Once in each 5 year appraisal cycle you will need to obtain formal 360 multi-source feedback (MSF) from patients and colleagues.
 We recommend that you start this as soon as possible in the 5 year cycle.
-You will need to obtain feedback from XX colleagues and Xx patients.
+You will need to obtain feedback from 15 colleagues and 20 patients.
 All MSF should be carried out through Orbit 360.
 You can register and set up an account via the website Orbit 360 Clinical

 In order to meet revalidation requirements your MSF report must be discussed at your appraisal and feedback acted upon.
 If your feedback report is returned to you after the last appraisal before your Revalidation date then you must complete the MSF Validation Form with your SMC (Senior Medical Colleague) and return it to the Appraisal & Revalidation Team.

 Click this link to find out How will I receive the patient questionnaires?

 To be revalidated you must make sure the GMC have your correct designated body and responsible officer